darbyfrey/soundreef/README.md

 # Soundreef

-A ruby wrapper around the Soundreef API
+A simple ruby interface to the Soundreef API

 ## Description